elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ## Assignments we can give them to test their knowledge of this lecture
 * Ask them to check how different assembly instructions turn into which machine instructions
+* Some sort of concept-map where we ask them to connect the different concepts introduced (ISA/ABI/Processor/Processor Core, etc...).